Welcome To Falcone Crawl Space & Structural Repair

 Call Falcone today toll-free at (866)651-8989 or click here for more ways to contact the Falcone team.

-Falcone Crawl Space & Structural Repair is a family-owned business specializing in crawl space repair and other structural repair services throughout North Carolina, South Carolina and, for historic structures built 1899 or earlier, Georgia.
+Falcone Crawl Space & Structural Repair is a family-owned business specializing in crawl space repair and other structural repair services throughout North Carolina and South Carolina.

 Crawl space repair is our specialty, including band sill, girder, joist and sub-floor replacement, pier support installation, vapor barrier and floor insulation installation, helical pier installation and other foundation repair services.
 We also have crews dedicated to drainage and waterproofing, including sump pump installation, interior drains, exterior drains, French drains and downspout extensions.